SrdjanMilic/tour-of-heroes/README.md

 # Angular Tour Of Heroes

-## Official Angular 2 tutorial corrected.
+Official Angular 2 tutorial corrected:

 Instead of hero array list, which by default starts with 11, 12, 13... it's corrected so that array will start with 1, 2, 3...